-The Gospel Teams constitute a noteworthy branch of the Practical Service Department.
-Under the signal favor of God, this method of evangelization has afforded students splendid experience and has brought the happiness of the full Gospel to many hearts.
+During the past year the calls for Gospel teams have stood foremost in the Practical Service Department.
+Under the signal favor of God, this method of evangelism has afforded students splendid experience and has brought the happiness of the full Gospel to many hearts.
 The character of its ministry is primarily evangelistic.
 Students do not go out to advertise the Institute directly, but to honor Christ in song, testimony, and in the preaching of the Word.
 A regular team consists of an organized quartet of singers and a speaker.